HackYourFuture/React/week1/MAKEME.md

 ## **SUBMIT YOUR ASSIGNMENT!**

 After you've finished your list it's time to show us what you got!
-Upload all your files to the HackYourAssignment repository (which in this case is the https://www.github.com/HackYourAssignment/React-cohort-XX repository) using GIT.
+Upload all your files to a forked repository (a copy from the original, which in this case is the [React](https://www.github.com/HackYourFuture/React) repository) using GIT.
+Then make a pull request to your teacher's forked repository.

 If you need a refresher, take a look at the following [guide](../hand-in-assignment-guide.md) to see how it's done.